Mukesh-cyberr/SGD-Regressor-for-Multivariate-Linear-Regression/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.Import the required packages and print the present data.

-2.Print the placement data and salary data.

-3.Find the null and duplicate values.

-4.Using logistic regression find the predicted values of accuracy , confusion matrices.

-5.Display the results.
+1.Load the house dataset and separate input features (X) and target outputs (y).

+2.Perform feature scaling using standardization to normalize the data.

+3.Train the SGD regressor model using the scaled dataset.

+4.Predict the house price and number of occupants using the trained model and display the results.
 ## Program:
 ```
 /*